What is a URL and What is the Full Form of URL?

 What is a URL?
-A URL (Uniform Resource Locator) is the web-address of a webpage which helps to connect it with the servers.
-It is an advanced version for servers to connect with computers, which used to do by IP Addresses in the early internet days and a human-readable text which helps to identify the file structure on the given website.
+A URL (Uniform Resource Locator) is the web address of a webpage that helps to connect it with the servers.
+It is an advanced version for servers to connect with computers, which used to do by IP Addresses in the early internet days, and a human-readable text which helps to identify the file structure on the given website.

-Now, if we go a little deep in the topic.
-URLs are further divided into 5 major part or we can say there are 5 anatomy of a URL and each part plays an important role in terms of calling files from the server, enhances the web page clarity over search.
+Now, if we go a little deeper into this topic.
+URLs are further divided into 5 major parts or we can say there is 5 anatomy of a URL and each part plays an important role in terms of calling files from the server, enhances the web page clarity over search.

-- Scheme: HTTP or HTTPS are the protocols that are knows as the “Scheme” of any URL.
+HTTP or HTTPS is the protocol that is known as the “Scheme” of any URL.
 This helps servers to access and

-- Subdomain: fee.example dot com , blog.example dot com, enroll.example dot com, are some examples of the URL sub domain.
-Any sub domain URL can be utilize as separate page to share any specific type of information .
+fee(dot)example(dot)com, blog(dot)example(dot)com, enroll(dot)example(dot)com, are some examples of the URL subdomain.
+Any subdomain URL can be utilized as a separate page to share any specific type of information.

-- Top-Level Domain/Domain Extension: This could also written and knows as TLD which means the the “Organization type” which comes after your main domain brand name.
+This could also be written and knows as TLD which means the “Organization type” which comes after your main domain brand name.
 For example: .com, .net, .org, .co.in, .co.uk, .gov or any specific extension which comes after your brand name in order to complete the URL structure.

-- Sub Directory: This is the folder appears with /foldername, /servicename, /categoryname you create to specify pages ,for the categories they belong in your website.
+This is the folder that appears with /foldername, /servicename, /categoryname you create to specify pages, for the categories they belong to your website.

 Also Read: What is URL Optimization?